isomerpages/govtech-jagathestack/README.md

-# Welcome to STACK the Flags!
+# Welcome to Jaga the STACK!

-This repository contains the code for the [STACK the Flags website](https://ctf.tech.gov.sg/).
+This repository contains the code for the [Jaga the STACK website](https://jts.tech.gov.sg/).